-Or Laboratory, Radiology, Rehab Therapy, or Cardiopulmonary Assignment.
+Or Laboratory, Radiology, Rehab Therapy, or Cardiopulmonary Questions.

 Thinking about packing your suitcase and taking your skills on the road to pursue this adventure-filled career of medical traveling?
 You absolutely should.